Ross/USA: mid-June to late July, 2019.

 NOTE.
 The Ross Program cannot accommodate students who must arrive in Columbus more than two days after the start of classes.
-Unfortunately, this policy eliminates applications from students whose high school schedule prevents them from arriving by Tuesday evening.
+Unfortunately, this policy eliminates applications from students whose high school schedules prevent them from arriving by Thursday evening.

 Costs and Financial Aid

-Fees for this program are determined mostly by the cost of six weeks of room and board and by various instructional costs.
+Fees for this program are determined the cost of six weeks of room and board and by various instructional costs.
 Unfortunately, those costs seem to rise every year.

-Every year, the Ross Program application is posted by mid-January.
-A rolling admissions process will begin on March 1, starting a process of rolling admissions a week or two after that.
-The final application deadline of May 1.
-Spaces do fill up quickly, so it’s best to apply early.
+The Ross Program application is posted by mid-January.
+The Admissions Committee will start reading applications on March 1, starting a process of rolling admissions a week or two after that.
+The final application deadline is April 1, but spaces do fill up quickly so it’s best to apply early.

 Ross Program Support